 It’s actually quite brilliant.
 In much less time than it would take you to knit a sweater, you can sew one!

 It might take you a couple of weeks to knit a cardigan or sweater.
-But if you sew it (some pattern suggestions: The brand new Carolyn Coatigan & Ginny Cardigan, The SL8 Sweater & Sweater Dress, and the upcoming Emma Sweatshirt) you can have it done in a couple of hours!
+But if you sew it (some pattern suggestions: The Carolyn Coatigan & Ginny Cardigan, The SL8 Sweater & Sweater Dress, or the upcoming Emma Sweatshirt) you can have it done in a couple of hours!

 But first, you need to find some sweater knit fabric to sew it from.
 These days, you can find sweater knits in most fabric stores, and they are easily available online.